Trending Resume Score Secrets That Recruiters Actually Look For

 This approach aligns with how modern ATS systems rank candidates.

-Why Generic Resumes Lower Your ATS Score
+Why Generic Resumes Lower Your ATS Score?

 Sending the same resume to multiple jobs is one of the biggest mistakes candidates make.